brunogasparetto/AdobeConnectClient/entities.md

 ### CommonInfo

-The CommonInfo is only to receive information about the server (the common-info endpoint).
+The CommonInfo receive information about the server (the common-info endpoint).

 ```php
 <?php